timerring/bilitool/README-en.md

 ### Download

-> Note: To download videos in high quality or above, you need to log in first to obtain the download.
+> Note: To download videos in high definition or above, you need to log in first to obtain the download.

 `bilitool download -h` prints help information: